Nouveau (software): REnouveau

 REnouveau (Reverse Engineering for nouveau) is a program licensed under the GNU GPL (using SDL) that collects data for most of nouveau's reverse engineering work.
-Users with the proprietary NVIDIA drivers can help the development of nouveau by providing information about the hardware of their NVIDIA cards through REnouveau.
+Users with the proprietary Nvidia drivers can help the development of nouveau by providing information about the hardware of their Nvidia cards through REnouveau.
 REnouveau works by copying the current graphics card MMIO register space, drawing some graphics and taking another copy of the MMIO, and outputting the difference to a text file.
 It runs about six dozen different tests which the user of the computer then makes a tar.bz2 archive of and submits by e-mail, after which it is automatically transferred to the project's FTP servers for the developers to analyze.

 Currently REnouveau has been mostly superseded by Valgrind-MMT.

 Supported interfaces

-Only the kernel has direct access to the hardware, this includes the graphics card.
+Only the kernel has direct access to the hardware, including the graphics card.
 End-user software accesses it through various interfaces, that are specific to the task. nouveau is being written as a Gallium3D-type of device driver, which means that it shares large amounts of code with other Gallium3D drivers.
 Most of this shared core is being mainlined in Mesa 3D and then distributed as such by the various Linux distributions.